wixet-limited/font-generator/README.md

 # What to do with the generated files

-The fonts and the css file is generated.
-You have to cofigure the `css` file depending on the location in your webpage.
+The generated files are the fonts and the css to embed into your web page.
+You have to adapt the `css` file depending on the location in your webpage.
-Where the fonts are loaded, for example the line `url('/assets/fonts/lolo.eot');` you should replace `/assets/fonts/lolo.eot` by the real location.
+Basically you have to edit where the fonts are loaded.
+For example the line `url('/assets/fonts/lolo.eot');` you should replace `/assets/fonts/lolo.eot` by the real location in your web server.
 In my case I use `angular` and this is the default path for me.
 What you put there is what the browser will try to downoad so a fast and easy way to test it is just pasting it into the browser and check that the font is being downloaded.

-The next step is to include the `css` (or its content) into your webpage and in your use it in your `html` code.
+The next step is to include the `css` (or paste the content into your main css file) into your webpage and in your use it in your `html` code.
 For example
 ```
 <i class="icon-back"></i>
 ```